raul23/ebook-classifier-training/README.rst

 I put the results section at the top before explaining the `script <#script-classify-ebooks-py>`_ since it is the most important and interesting part of this document.

-Thus without further ado, here are the results from training a ``RidgeClassifier`` on the dataset of 129 documents with three categories (computer_science, mathematics, physics) and the train and test sets splitted as follows:
+Thus without further ado, here are the results from training a ``RidgeClassifier`` on the dataset of 129 documents with three categories (computer_science, mathematics, physics).

+The train and test sets splitted as follows:

 - train data: 77 ebooks (60%)
 - test data: 52 ebooks (40%)